Category: Note-taking apps

 - Single-column note list with fast search.You scan titles and open notes without navigating panels or layout modes.
 A straightforward list reduces visual noise.

-Where UpNote works better
+Where UpNote wins

 Where each tool can break down